urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 Using a `hash table` and not a `list` has the following pros:

- - no duplicates
+ - No duplicates
- - constant-time lookups if we have a `segment` and its `offset`
+ - Constant-time lookups if we have a `segment` and its `offset`

 and cons:

- - lacks ordering despite linear offsets which would come in handy for updates
+ - Lacks ordering despite linear offsets which would come in handy for updates

 # Construction
 The general idea is: